Brian Horton: Assistant to Phil Brown

 In May 2007, Horton returned to Hull City as assistant manager to Phil Brown; this appointment came 19 years after he resigned as Hull manager.
 His contacts were instrumental in bringing in Fraizer Campbell on loan from Manchester United, who would score 15 goals in 37 games for Hull.
 He helped the club win promotion to the Premier League via the play-offs in May 2008, the first time Hull City made it to the top-flight in their 104-year history.
 In March 2009, Horton was featured heavily in the press after accusing Arsenal club captain Cesc Fàbregas of spitting at him following an encounter in the FA Cup.
 Fàbregas was later cleared of any wrongdoing by the Football Association.
-The "Tigers" struggled in the 2009–10 season, and Phil Brown was put on gardening leave on 15 March, as Horton and Steve Parkin were appointed as the club's joint-caretaker managers.
-Horton offered to stay on until the end of the campaign but Hull instead appointed Iain Dowie, who could not keep the club from being relegated.
+Hull struggled in the 2009–10 season, and Phil Brown was put on gardening leave on 15 March, as Horton and Steve Parkin were appointed as the club's joint-caretaker managers.
+Horton offered to stay on until the end of the campaign but Hull instead appointed Iain Dowie, who was unable to avoid relegation.

 In January 2011, Phil Brown was appointed manager of Preston North End, and Horton was appointed as his assistant.
 Preston were relegated from the Championship at the end of the 2010–11 campaign.
-Horton left Preston when Phil Brown was sacked on 14 December 2011.
+Horton left Preston when Brown was dismissed on 14 December 2011.